OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 The framework also offers common security functions, such as cryptography.

 The API specifications change with every new Android release.
 Critical bug fixes and security patches are usually applied to earlier versions as well.
-The oldest Android version supported at the time of writing is Android 8.1 (API level 27) and the current Android version is Android 10 (API level 29).

 Noteworthy API versions: